Leofric, Earl of Mercia

 Leofric (died 31 August or 30 September 1057) of Mercia founded monasteries at Coventry and Much Wenlock and was a very powerful earl under King Cnut and his successors.
 Leofric was the husband of Godgifu (upon whom the Lady Godiva legend is based).

 Life

-Leofric was the son of Leofwine, Ealdorman of the Hwicce, and had three brothers: Northman, Edwin and Godwine.
+Leofric was the son of Leofwine, Ealdorman of the Hwicce, and had three brothers: Northman, Eadwine (written as Edwin in some 20th century accounts) and Godwine.
 He became Earl of Mercia some time before 1032, which made him one of the most powerful men in England.
-He used a double-headed eagle as his personal emblem, which was subsequently adopted by various units of the British Army as a symbol for Mercia.